NareshDigra/Object-detection-using-SSD-Single-Shot-MultiBox-Detector/README.md

 # Object detection using SSD (Single Shot MultiBox Detector)
-This repository demonstrates object detection using MobileNet SSD (Single Shot MultiBox Detector) with OpenCV's Deep Neural Network (DNN) module.
+This repository demonstrates object detection using MobileNet SSD (Single Shot MultiBox Detector).
 It is capable of detecting and labeling objects in real-time from a webcam or in pre-recorded videos.

 # Features